mbaitelman/chef-policy-cookbook/README.md

 # Chef Policy Cookbook

-## This repo is a fully conttained demo for running CI/CD for Chef
+## This repo is a fully contained demo for running CI/CD for Chef

 The repo uses a number of tools including Jenkins, AWS, Docker, Test Kitchen, Artifactory and others to enable testing, reviewing, deploying and verifying cookbooks.